Stolen in the UK

 Our approach to helping our clients with their cyber security capability is to quickly identify their current capabilities and determine what high priority cyber security risks can be rapidly mitigated within budget and how best to implement those mitigations.
 Improving the resilience of cyber security is more evolution than revolution, however small improvements can be stacked to yield disproportionate risk mitigation.

 Sophisticated cyber criminals (including State Actors) are leveraging integrated tools and capabilities with artificial intelligence and machine learning.
-The scope of the threat is growing, and no organization is immune.
+The scope of the threat is growing, and no organisation is immune.

 Increased hybrid Working